Do you have a vision for your senior picture outfits?

 Ask for help if you need or want it!

-If you’re in doubt, ask a few friends and family members for their opinions or send me a message and photo.
+If you’re in doubt, send me a message and photo.
 I’ll gladly help you out.
 Ultimately, this is all up to YOU!
 It’s your “show”, your day to shine!
 And I want you to have images you’re super proud of!
-Let’s make it awesome! ?
+Let’s make them awesome!

 Want to talk about a photo session for your senior girl or boy?
 Use my contact form or schedule a time for me to call you!
 I’m happy to answer all your questions.
 Curious about photo session pricing?
 This guide will get your started on my products and pricing.